TAKE NOTE: New Student Orientation August 4-7, 2022

 A Best Value Among Colleges

 Huntingdon College is a living and learning community where every student has equal access to the resources that enrich growth in wisdom, faith, and service.
-Through the Huntingdon Plan, traditional undergraduate students are provided, within regular tuition and fees, the following resources:
+Traditional undergraduate students are provided, within regular tuition and fees, the following resources:

-• A laptop computer is provided for use all four years (yours at graduation).
+- A Laptop Computer is provided for your use all four years; yours to keep at graduation.

 Huntingdon College administers millions of dollars of financial assistance annually in the form of grants, loans, scholarships, and work-study to nearly 100% of traditional undergraduate students.
 This assistance comes from College, federal, state, private, and community sources.